 The Middle East peace talks at Camp David in the United States have been strongly criticised by President Hafez al_Assad of Syria.

-The Middle East peace talks at Camp David in the United States have been strongly criticised by President Hafez al_Assad of Syria.
+Background: The Middle East peace talks at Camp David in the United States have been strongly criticised by President Hafez al_Assad of Syria.
 He arrived in West Germany on Monday (September 11) for a five-day state visit amid speculation, that he is hoping to prod the Bonn Government into a more active political role in the Middle East.
 Interviewed by West German journalists, the Syrian leader stated that any agreement reached between Egypt, Israel and the United States at Camp David could not last long and would favour Israel, not the arabs.
 Syria belongs to the Arab hardline front which has opposed the peace initiative of President Anwar Sadat of Egypt ever since his visit to Jerusalem last November.

 SYNOPSIS: Damascus is to be the venue of the third summit of the hardline Arab States next week (September 20).